 Our faculty includes people trained in landscape architecture, botany, ecology, landscape ecology, geography, environmental studies, and folklore.
 We conduct research in restoring and preserving natural communities and ecosystems; creating urban environments that support human health and well-being and ecosystem services; working with diverse rural and urban communities to document, understand, protect, and conserve cultural and historic landscapes and local food systems; and developing regional conservation strategies using geospatial analysis.
 Our students come to us with diverse interests and skills ranging from art and design to plants and people, and leave with groundings in each.
 While they are here, students have opportunities to participate in faculty research and to collaborate within design studios to solve real-world problems for underserved communities in urban and rural settings in Wisconsin, as well as in places as far away as Costa Rica.

 We prepare students to enter the profession and become licensed landscape architects through our undergraduate professional degree program, the BSLA.
 For students interested in planning, cultural resource conservation or restoration ecology, we offer an alternative landscape studies undergraduate degree, the BS.
-Our graduate program has a research-based or an evidence-based master’s degree through a Master's of Science, of which you can choose to specialize in Restoration Ecology or in Community and Urban Landscape Design.
+Our MSLA graduate program is a research-based or a project-based master’s degree, of which students can choose to specialize in Restoration Ecology or in Community-Focused Design.

 Every spring our Landscape Architecture program organizes a career fair for our undergraduates.
 Landscape architecture firms and many of our alumni come from all over to participate in the career fair to give our undergraduates a chance to have an interview with them and to display their work with potential employers.
 Many of our students are able to obtain internships for the summer from the career fair.
 Internships and permanent positions are posted outside of the Studio (Rm 25) all year long.
 The Department of Planning and Landscape Architecture also has an active job board that is updated constantly, so be sure to check the job board often!

 The Department maintains an active annual Awards and Honors Program with a banquet held every year in the Spring Semester at the University Club on Henry Mall that includes the following: